 3. Wait Time

-- Appointment accessibility: Ability to find appointment within 48 hours
+- Booking accessibility: Ability to find an appointment within 48 hours for routine visits

 4. Complaint Metrics